yiisoft/yii2/docs/guide/test-fixture.md

 so that your tests are repeatable and run in an expected way.
 Yii provides a fixture framework that allows you to define your fixtures precisely and use them easily.

 A key concept in the Yii fixture framework is the so-called *fixture objects*.
-A fixture object is an instance of [[yii\test\Fixture]] or its child class.
-It represents a particular aspect of a test environment.
-For example, you may define `UserFixture` to create the user table and populate it with some known data.
+A fixture object represents a particular aspect of a test environment and is an instance of [[yii\test\Fixture]] or its child class.
+For example, you may use `UserFixture` to make sure the user DB table contains a fixed set of data.
 You load one or multiple fixture objects before running a test and unload them when finishing.

 A fixture may depend on other fixtures, specified via its [[yii\test\Fixture::depends]] property.